dn3s/tumbltool/README.md

 bundled content packages (currently only "default" is available).

 -d -data-uri
-Format output as a base64-encoded data URI
+Format output as a base64-encoded data URI.
+Note that this forces all local files to be inlined, as relative paths don't work in a data URI page.

 -i -include <FILES>
 specify CSS or Javscript file(s) to add to the theme, included at the